 They Still Have My Contact Data

-Fast forward to November 25th 2017 – as described at the beginning of this post – and that bloody email!
+Fast forward to November 25th 2017 – as described at the beginning of this post – and that bloody annoying email!
+It was a desperate last-ditch effort to make me buy their crap.

 They were not fulfilling their own obligations pertaining to at least two of the eight principles of the Data Protection Act.